No Tags Found!

 From India, Mumbai

 Members of this forum are outsiders.
-We do not know anything about the nature of your industry, nature of your job, nature of the training that you will undergo, whether it will benefit your career in future and so on.
+We do not know anything about the nature of your industry, the nature of your job, the nature of the training that you will undergo, or whether it will benefit your career in the future.
 Therefore, it is difficult for us to provide comments.

-Nevertheless, we can comment only on the conditions that stipulates to serve for three long years.
-Lock-in period of three years is too long.
-What if you get better opportunity during this period?
-Will it not be financial loss to you?
-Secondly, in the meanwhile, what if company tells you to put up excess working hours?
-I have seen situations where employees were turned into the slaves.
-Such employees were caught in pincer.
-On the one side were long working hours and another side was the agreement that they had signed with the employer.
+Nevertheless, we can comment only on the conditions that stipulate serving for three long years.
+A lock-in period of three years is too long.
+What if you get a better opportunity during this period?
+Will it not be a financial loss to you?
+Secondly, in the meanwhile, what if the company tells you to work excess hours?
+I have seen situations where employees were turned into slaves.
+Such employees were caught in a pincer.
+On one side were long working hours, and on the other side was the agreement that they had signed with the employer.

-For a while, think of the opposite.
-What will happen if you so say "No' to your employer?
-By not doing this training course, will there be severe negative impact on your career?
+For a moment, consider the opposite.
+What will happen if you say "No" to your employer?
+By not doing this training course, will there be a severe negative impact on your career?
 For a talented person, for a skilled person, opportunities galore in the market.
-Will you get opportunities even though you do not this course?
+Will you get opportunities even though you do not take this course?

-You may agree to go to USA but not the lock-in period.
-Will it be possible to bargain for 1 year lock-in period?
+You may agree to go to the USA but not the lock-in period.
+Would it be possible to bargain for a one-year lock-in period?

 Thanks,